 As it happened, the probate court did determine that the invalid will was a valid Community property survivorship agreement.
 Despite the fact, that the will was not valid, the Community property survivorship agreement took force, and the husband was determined to be the owner of the wife's property.
 Again, the wife's son appealed that ruling, but the trial court's determination nation of the trial court.

 There are a handful of basic requirements for a will to be declared valid in Texas.
 If we go to the Texas estates code, we will learn that a will must be in writing, signed by the person whose will it is, or by a person who has authority to act on behalf of the person whose well it is.
 Two or more witnesses over the age of 14 must witness the signing of the will and be willing to put there are signatures on the document as well as we touched on a moment ago, the fact that there were no witnesses to the will made it pretty simple that this was not a valid will in the eyes of the family court judge.

 What exactly is a Community property survivorship agreement?

 While most of you have likely heard of a will, I'm willing to bet that most of you have never heard of a Community property survivorship agreement.
 This is with good reason.
-Wills are much more commonly discuss in our society than Community property survivorship agreements.
+Wills are much more commonly discussed in our society than Community property survivorship agreements.
 A Community property survivorship agreement between you and your spouse creates a right of survivorship in Community property.
 Basically, at any time, you and your spouse can agree that between yourselves, all or part of your Community property becomes property of any spouse; let's survive the death of the other.